BenfengXu/SSAN/README.md

 ```

-## Citation (Arxiv version, waiting for the official proceeding.)
+## Citation
-If you use any source code included in this project in your work, please cite the following paper:
+You can cite us as:
 ```
-@misc{xu2021entity,
+@article{xu2021entity,
-      title={Entity Structure Within and Throughout: Modeling Mention Dependencies for Document-Level Relation Extraction}, author={Benfeng Xu and Quan Wang and Yajuan Lyu and Yong Zhu and Zhendong Mao}, year={2021},
+  title={Entity Structure Within and Throughout: Modeling Mention Dependencies for Document-Level Relation Extraction}, author={Xu, Benfeng and Wang, Quan and Lyu, Yajuan and Zhu, Yong and Mao, Zhendong}, journal={arXiv preprint arXiv:2102.10249}, year={2021}
-      eprint={2102.10249},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
 }
 ```